webserver0518/legi-bit-infrastructure/README.md

 Legi-Bit is deployed in a production-like environment running on:

-- AWS EC2 – Kubernetes (k3s)
+- AWS EC2 with Kubernetes (k3s) installed
 - Docker images hosted in Docker Hub
 - GitOps workflow managed by Argo CD
-- Infrastructure-as-Code using Helm
+- IaC using Helm

 **High-level flow:**